muzfr/nuker/README.md

 # 💥 COM Client v1 — Discord Server DESTROYER @vebc

-A full-featured Discord nuker script made for chaos.
-Built for Python 3.11+, this tool lets you annihilate a server with style.
+A full-featured Discord nuker script made for nuking etc. Built for Python 3.11+, this tool lets you nuke a server with style twin.

 > ⚠️ Educational purposes only.
 Do not use against any server without explicit permission.
 You are responsible for what you do with this code.